TuxCoding/ThunderOverlay/README.md

     -   The data from the webinterface indicates that this feature is only available for game chat (`mode` field)
 -   Count kill assists reliably
     -   There is a streak award, but it would only be printed for > 2 kills in a row
-    -   We can detect critical damage from the battle log, but it doesn't seem to be reliable.
+    -   We can detect critical damage from the battle log, but it could be unreliable to assume assists later.
 Maybe you could proove it otherwise?
 -   Avatars cannot be downloaded on the fly i.e. for enemies
-    -   There is a limited amount of avatars you can choose
+    -   Avatars selection is limited
     -   However, we found no way to find out which of those is selected
     -   There is:
         -   The stats site, but it's bot protected [Stats](https://warthunder.com/de/community/userinfo?nick=TuxCode)